Aberdeen Western Peripheral Route/Balmedie to Tipperty (AWPR/B-T)

-There are 75 Primary Structures throughout the whole project, with two (PS15 and PS46) major crossings, the River Dee in the South and the River Don in the North.
-There are also several Secondary Structures throughout the whole project which involve the installation of pre-cast culverts, manholes and other waterway structures.
+There are 75 Principal Structures throughout the project, with two (PS15 and PS46) major river crossings over the River Dee and the River Don.
+There are also several secondary structures throughout the project which involve the installation of pre-cast culverts, drainage catch-pits and other waterway structures.

-Leada Acrow met with the design and construction team in June 2014 and were subsequently invited to tender for several structures within various areas of the project.
+Leada Acrow met with the design and construction team in June 2014 and was subsequently invited to tender to provide concrete formwork panels on several of the structures throughout the project.

 This has been a highly challenging project.
-The contract has been split into three main sections - South, Central and North - and the two main crossings are being dealt with as contracts on their own.
+The contract has been split into three main sections - South, Centre and North - and the two main river crossings are being managed with separate work squads.

 The major challenge was the concrete finish specified by both the client and Transport Scotland, along with funding partners Aberdeen City Council and Aberdeenshire Council.
-The finish specified on all primary structures was of a full plywood sheet, bound by a horizontal and vertical recess with four tie holes through the sheet, one in each corner.
-Several attempts had already been made before Leada Acrow’s Chief Technical Engineer devised a solution which was readily accepted.
-The finish changed slightly over the following months, with tweaks and finalising of the setting out of the feature and Leada Acrow equipment was easily able to accommodate the amended sizes.
+The finish specified on all primary structures was full plywood sheeting, bound by a horizontal and vertical recess with four tie holes through the sheet, one in each corner.
+Several attempts had already been made to develop a design before Leada Acrow’s Chief Technical Engineer devised a solution which was suitable.
+The finish was developed over a period to allow formwork panels to be set out accordingly, with Leada Acrow’s equipment being easily able to accommodate amended sizes.

 Leada Acrow’s formwork solution utilised the company’s Super A-Beam system and Slimlite Soldiers to achieve a shutter which could withstand a pour pressure of 100kN/m2 whilst achieving the specified concrete finish.
 The over-riding factor on the design was the span of the Super A-Beams, but this was overcome by closing the centres to an absolute minimum.
-The Slimlite Soldiers were set out in accordance with the ties and the ties were inserted where required.
-Due to the positioning of the ties, not all needed to be used, however site are planning to use all of the tie holes to ensure the finish of the poured concrete.
+The Slimlite Soldiers were set out in accordance with the ties which were subsequently inserted where required.

-Following the initial tender process, Leada Acrow received enquiries from all sections of the project, as the Leada Acrow solution was the only one (from several considered from other formwork companies) that achieved the desired finish without the need to move ties or re-size sheets.
-So far, the Leada Acrow formwork solution has been used on all 41 Primary Structures on the Northern Leg of the Aberdeen Western Peripheral Route/Balmedie to Tipperty project.
-Leada Acrow was appointed the sole formwork supplier on the Northern Leg.
+Following the initial tender process, Leada Acrow received enquiries from the project team as our solution was the only one (from several considered from other formwork companies) that achieved the desired finish without the need to move ties or re-size sheets.
+So far, the Leada Acrow formwork solution has been used on all 41 bridges within the North Section of the project.
+Leada Acrow was appointed the sole formwork supplier on this section.

-Work has also taken place on the central section e.g., whereby Leada Acrow’s formwork solution has been used for Primary Structure 23; this differed from the Northern structures, as different means of putting the ties through the shutters were employed.
+Work has also taken place in the Centre Section, whereby Leada Acrow’s formwork solution has been used on one of the Principal Structures.
+The formwork supplied here differed from that used in the North Section, as different methods of placing ties through the shutters were used.

-Once open, the new road will help to reduce congestion in and around Aberdeen and the north east of Scotland, cut journey times, improve safety, lower pollution and enable public transport to be developed.Download as PDF
+Once open, the new road will help to reduce congestion in and around Aberdeen and the north east of Scotland, cut journey times, improve safety, lower pollution in Aberdeen City Centre and enable public transport to be developed.Download as PDF